-Taal Volcano.
-The volcano that you go to the crater of isn’t the more visible one at the front, it’s the one the back which isn’t clearly visible from this photo.
+Taal Volcano isn’t the more visible crater at the front, it’s the one at the back which isn’t clearly visible from this photo.

 Preparing for the boat ride across the lake which is actually a volcanic crater and the largest crater lake in the world on an island.

 The crater lake of Volcano Island which as you can see, is an Island in a lake, on an island in a lake on an island.
 Sound confusing?

-Me at the top of the crater of Volcano Island which has had 33 historical eruptions and is the second most active volcano in the Philippines.
+Me at the top of the crater of Volcano Island which has had 33 historical eruptions with the most recent one being in January 2020.